Health and Wellness at Camp

 Medications are kept safely locked in the Infirmary and will be dispensed by our medical staff per your physician’s instructions.
 Medications are NEVER allowed in the tent or outside the Infirmary, except in very rare instances with explicit instructions from your physician.

 Please label all medication appropriately; we will not dispense medication labeled for another person (i.e. siblings may not share).
 Do not send any medication to camp with your camper that is not listed on the Camper Health Form.
 If your child requires any medication during camp (prescription or over-the-counter), it must be brought to the Infirmary on the first day of camp.
 Prescription medications must be in their original containers from the pharmacy with your camper’s name shown clearly.
 We will not dispense medications from boxes, baggies, or envelopes.
 Clearly label all over-the-counter medications with your camper’s name.
-Camp Alleghany has a stock supply of routinely needed non-prescription medications.
-If, however, the camp doctor determines that your child needs additional medicine, you will be notified, we will obtain the medication at a local pharmacy, and your child’s account will be billed accordingly.
+If the camp doctor determines that your child needs additional medicine, you will be notified, we will obtain the medication at a local pharmacy, and your child’s account will be billed accordingly.

 As you all know, Camp Alleghany strives to keep our campers and staff as healthy as possible.
 While being in the open air and living in tents gives us terrific opportunities to stay vigorous and healthy, residing in such close quarters may also present some challenges.
 One such challenge is the flu.

 Camp Alleghany and the American Camp Association are strongly encouraging all campers to receive the Flu vaccine prior to the camping season.
 If you were not able to receive it this year, please simply disclose this information to us upon check in.
-The H1N1 flu virus is still present, and because we live in close quarters at Alleghany it could be easily spread to other campers.
-While we have much more information about H1N1 now than a year or two ago, and many people have been vaccinated or have already been exposed to the flu, we still can’t take enough precautions to keep Alleghany flu-free each summer.
+The flu virus is still present in the spring and summer, and because we live in close quarters at Alleghany it could be easily spread to other campers.
 Therefore, all of us — parents and camp staff together — need to be extra-vigilant in preparing for a healthy summer.
-With this in mind, we are taking the strong suggestions of the American Camp Association and we have a few changes and requests we are making of you.
+With this in mind, we follow the American Camp Association’s guidelines for flu prevention at camp.

 First, we ask that you follow these simple guidelines in the days leading up to camp as well as on Opening Day.
-If your camper has been (a) exposed to flu, (b) has a fever upon arrival at camp, or (c) has had a fever within 24 hours of arrival at camp, we require that you:
+If your camper has been (a) exposed to flu, (b) has a fever upon arrival at camp (temperature of 100.4 or higher), or (c) has had a fever (100.4 or higher) within 24 hours of arrival at camp, we require that you:

-- Keep her at home until she has been fever free for 24 hours
+- Keep her at home until she has been fever free for 24 hours, without the use of an antipyretic (e.g. Tylenol)

 - Call camp to let us know you will be delayed in arriving due to illness (at which point you may sign her